daedaldan/college-match/README.md

 # College Match
-College Match is a simple, no-frills tool to help you find the right universities to apply to based on your personal goals and interests.
+College Match is a clean, simple tool to help you find the right universities to apply to based on your personal goals and interests.
 After answering a quick list of questions, the app will match you with your best-fit colleges and universities in the United States with detailed information and links to learn more.

 All college data in the app is from the 2022-2023 U.S. News National University Rankings (only the top 50-ranked schools are included).